zita9999/Clean-Code-Z/README.md

 My name is Chris and I'm a 4th year math and stats student that likes to do a bunch of random and dumb things with code.

-Mostly whenever I have a groud breaking project idea my code never works properly!
+Whenever I have a ground breaking project idea my code for the most part never works properly!
 Cause you know sometimes your code just hates you and wants to give you an error for absolutely no reason.

 Other times I just slap a bunch of for loops and truth statements together and what do you know I just cured cancer.